 The genetically modified potatoes harvested in the field trials are not intended for use in the production of foodstuffs or animal feed.
-Within the scope of the proposed release the alteration of the starch composition of the genetically modified potato plants is not expected to pose any threat to human or animal health, or to the environment.
+Alteration of the starch composition of the genetically modified potato plants within the scope of the proposed experiments is not expected to pose any threat to human or animal health, or to the environment.
 No new proteins will be generated in the plant as a consequence of the genetic modification.